mostafathemar/Amazon-Fine-Food-Analysis/README.md

 Hyperparameter tuning was performed using RandomizedSearchCV to optimize the performance of the models.
 The models were then evaluated based on their accuracy, precision, recall, and F1-score.
 The best performing model was saved for future use.

 ## Conclusion and Next Steps
-The best performing model was the Logistic Regression model with an accuracy of 99%.
+The best performing model was the RandomForest model with an accuracy of 99%.

 Possible future improvements to this project include: